Brobicho/Matrix_CLI/README.md

 # Matrix_CLI

-CLI tool which with you'll be able to list connected 42Lyon users
+CLI tool which allows you to list online 42Lyon users